LASIK and Cataracts FAQs

 What is the Wavelight® Refractive Suite?
 Why is it important?

-Dr. Tylock and Dr. George are the first LASIK Surgeons in the state of Texas to perform IntraLASIK and PRK with the WaveLight® Refractive Suite.
+Dr. Tylock is the first LASIK Surgeons in the state of Texas to perform IntraLASIK and PRK with the WaveLight® Refractive Suite.
 This represents the most advanced state-of-the-art technology available anywhere in the United States (as of August 2013).
 The WaveLight® Refractive Suite combines the integration of two different lasers: • WaveLight® FS200 Femtosecond Laser (Left)–utilized in the first step of the IntraLASIK procedure to make the flap • WaveLight® EX500 Excimer Laser (Right)–used in the second step which reshapes the cornea, correcting the patient’s nearsightedness, farsightedness, and/or astigmatism These two lasers have been ergonomically combined and optimized into the WaveLight® Refractive Suite to give the patient, doctor and his staff exceptional comfort and efficiency in performing vision correction procedures.
 The WaveLight® Refractive Suite offers unprecedented levels of patient safety, accuracy and comfort, above and beyond any prior laser system used in the United States.
 It also has the shortest treatment times available anywhere in the world both in making the corneal flap and reshaping the cornea to its’ optimal focusing power.
 This advancement in speed minimizes patient treatment times, fatigue and anxiety, while providing the most favorable conditions for corneal refractive treatments.

 What are Advanced Technology Intraocular Lens Implants?

-The ReSTOR®, TECNIS® Multifocal, ReZoom® or Crystalens®, are all “Advanced Technology Intraocular Lens Implants” that Dr. Tylock and Dr. George use for their patients, allowing for an extended range of vision at near and distance beyond conventional lens implants.
+The ReSTOR®, TECNIS® Multifocal, ReZoom® or Crystalens®, are all “Advanced Technology Intraocular Lens Implants” that our providers use for their patients, allowing for an extended range of vision at near and distance beyond conventional lens implants.
 Unlike conventional intraocular lens (IOL) implants, our Dallas / Fort Worth area practice in Irving, Texas offers “Advanced Technology Intraocular Lens Implants” to restore a much expanded range of functional vision, and minimize or eliminate the need for glasses and contacts for everyday tasks, allowing patients to see well and to look their best.
 With these Advanced Technology Intraocular Lens Implants, for the first time patients will have the opportunity to potentially experience the freedom of seeing well at all distances without glasses.

 What is LASIK's History?
 What about long term side effects?